Aguafrommars/TheIdServer/doc/PAT.md

 ![Pat-Scope](assets/PAT-scope.jpeg)

-The API takes a json payload contening the PAT lifetime in days, a flag indicatiing if it's a reference token, the list of API the client want to create a PAT, the list of claim and the list of scope to include in the PAT, and return the PAT.
+The API takes a json payload contening the PAT lifetime in days, a flag indicatiing if it's a reference token, the list of API the client want to create a PAT for, the list of claim and the list of scope to include in the PAT, and returns the PAT.
-The client must have access to all scopes and APIs it request.
+The client must have access to all scopes and APIs it requests.
 Claims are copied from the token used to call the API.

 ![PAT-api](assets/PAT-api.jpeg)